There are two kinds of people who visit Japan: those who speed along the Golden Route, and those who know where to slow down.

 Fujinomiya is a charming town with a striking contrast of traditional and modern architecture.
 Nestled along a branch of the Urui River lies Fujisan Hongu Sengen-Taisha, a beautiful complex of historic shrines and gardens.
 And just a few minutes’ walk south, you’ll find the impressively modern Mt.
 Fuji World Heritage Centre, a museum dedicated to the cultural importance of Fuji-san.

 If you have time to spare, take a short bus trip from Fujinomiya Station to Shiraito Falls.
 This horseshoe-shaped curtain waterfall is lovely any time of year, but is truly resplendent in autumn.
+It’s a fantastic place to enjoy Japan off the beaten path.

 Note that only the Kodama trains on the Tokaido Shinkansen line stop at Shin-Fuji.
 However, they run every 30 minutes, so you won’t have to wait long when you’re ready to continue onward.